hpohlmann/dungeon-master/.lore/core/engine.md

 - `is_supported_file()` - Determines if file type supports decorators (Python, TypeScript)
 - `should_skip_directory()` - Implements directory exclusion logic for performance

+**Recent Improvements:**

+- **Enhanced Regex Patterns**: Fixed decorator detection to only match actual comments at start of lines, preventing false positives from string literals or inline examples
+- **Strict Pattern Matching**: Updated regex to use `^` anchors ensuring decorators are only detected in proper comment context

 ### Template System (`template.py`)

 - `create_lore_file()` - Creates individual documentation files with templates